Distillery F.C. (Dublin): FAI Cup

 Distillery made their first appearance in the FAI Cup in the 1934–35.
-In the round of sixteen they defeated Butchers (Cork) 3–0 after two replays before losing 2–1 to Dundalk in the quarter-finals.
+In the round of sixteen they defeated Butchers (Cork) 3–0 after two replays before losing 2–1 to Dundalk in the quarter-finals; the match had a tragic sequel as left-back Samuel Beattie died after a clash of heads.
+An inquest returned a verdict of accidental death, with a rider specifically exculpating the other player involved.

 In 1937–38 they were FAI Cup semi-finalists.
 In the round of sixteen they defeated Cobh Ramblers 2–1 before knocking out their neighbours Drumcondra 4–0 in the quarter-finals.
 In the semi-finals they drew 2–2 with St James's Gate before losing 3–2 in a replay.
 Gate subsequently went on to win the cup.
 Distillery were quarter-finalists again in 1938–39 and 1939–40 and also played in the 1940–41, 1941–42 and 1942–43 competitions.

+Ground

+The club played at Rutland Avenue.